Do I Have a Personal Injury Case?

 To successfully secure the full compensation you deserve, you must demonstrate that your injuries are real, that they were caused by the accident, that you suffered hardships beyond your medical costs, and who was at fault (or what proportion of fault they are responsible for) in the accident.

 There is more to figuring out whether you have a solid personal injury case than simply proving that another person caused you harm.
-Below you'll find the four basic requirements for building a solid personal injury case.
+Below you'll find the four basic requirements for building a solid personal injury traffic accident case.

 Pedestrian Accident Client